Lukiya/redismanager/README.md

 # Redis Manager
 ## Intro

 Redis Manager is an open source, cross-platform and completely free redis management GUI.
-Its server side is writen by GO, and client side is writen by react + umi + ant design ui.
+Its server host side is writen by GO, and GUI side is writen by react + umi + ant design.

 ## Quick start
 #### Using excutable files